mypetertw/gd-image-upload/README.md

 ## Tips

-- If your image is larger than $IMG_WIDTH_LIMIT, you will start using the GD library to compress your image.
+- If your image is larger than `$IMG_WIDTH_LIMIT`, you will start using the GD library to compress your image.
-- $ORIGINAL is the original size image and can be used directly.
+- `$ORIGINAL` is the original size image and can be used directly.
-- The width of the image will be compressed according to your $IMG_WIDTH_LIMIT.
+- The width of the image will be compressed according to your `$IMG_WIDTH_LIMIT`.